Union takes Liverpool students’ recycling to a higher level

 The Guild’s waste collection facilities did not segregate waste into streams, so all waste was being disposed of in the same place.
-There was also a need for training and internal signage to show what waste should go where, so that materials were being disposed of incorrectly.
+There was also a need for training and internal signage to show what waste should go where, so that materials were no longer being disposed of incorrectly.

 Working in partnership, we set out to improve communication and awareness of recycling on campus, and raise performance.

 We conducted a full waste audit to establish a clear picture of the composition and quantity of waste, and identify areas for improving efficiency and making cost savings.

 This audit revealed that general waste bins greatly out-numbered those for dry mixed recyclables, and that a high proportion of the waste deposited in general waste bins was actually suitable for recycling.
 This was inflating disposal costs.